ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPreferredClosedCaptionService*

-Retrieves the current preferred closed caption service setting, such as "CC3" or "SERVICE[1-64]".
-This setting determines which closed caption service is displayed, allowing users to customize their viewing experience based on their preferences.
+Retrieves the user's preferred closed captioning service setting, allowing users to customize their viewing experience based on their accessibility needs.
+This function ensures that the selected closed captioning service aligns with the user's preferences for enhanced accessibility and convenience.

 ### Related Functions
-[setPreferredClosedCaptionService](#setPreferredClosedCaptionService) : Sets the preferred closed caption service to be used by the player.
+[setPreferredClosedCaptionService](#setPreferredClosedCaptionService) : Allows users to set their preferred closed captioning service.

 ### Events